paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2009-06-29-social_media_icons.md

   content: |
     Hello all,

-    It's been a while since I responded to the comments in the thread, so I'll attempt to answer some of your questions now.
+    It’s been a while since I responded to the comments in the thread, so I’ll attempt to answer some of your questions now.

-    In terms of adding additional icons, I'm currently considering adding the following icons in the next up  date:
+    In terms of adding additional icons, I’m currently considering adding the following icons in the next up  date:

     * Retweet
     * Github
     * Spotify
     * BBC iD

-    Given the current number of icons in this package, I'd be very interested to hear your thoughts on which icons should now be *removed*.
+    Given the current number of icons in this package, I’d be very interested to hear your thoughts on which icons should now be *removed*.
     With regards to icons for WordPress and Blogger, I encourage you to read my most recent blog post on the matter: [Social Media Icons: A Rationale](http://paulrobertlloyd.com/2010/03/social_media_icons_rationale).
-    The short answer is that I don't plan on adding icons for every type publishing platform -- especially when the 'Website' icon fulfils this role.
-Nor do I anticipate updating the YouTube icon to match the current favicon, because frankly, it's ugly.
+    The short answer is that I don’t plan on adding icons for every type publishing platform – especially when the ‘Website’ icon fulfils this role.
+Nor do I anticipate updating the YouTube icon to match the current favicon, because frankly, it’s ugly.
     I am thinking about ways in which I can provide a template file with this package though, which would allow you to create your own icons in a similar style.
 If you have suggestions as to which format(s) this should be  available in, please let me know!

     Thanks for your support,